*Updated: July 19, 2022

-Over at WP Beginner, they’ve outlined the 2018 edition of the best email services for professional bloggers.
+Over at WP Beginner, they’ve outlined the 2022 edition of the best email services for professional bloggers.
 Which one is best for you depends on your goals, budget, plans, and needs.
-I’ve been a Mailchimp girl for a long time, but my 2018 blog plans include switching to something more in tune with my goals, so a change is coming for me.
+I’ve been a Mailchimp girl for a long time, but as my blog grows, my plans include switching to something more in tune with my goals.

 Why Do I Need Lead Magnets

 Asking someone to subscribe to your email list works for friends and family, but this is not a viable long-term sustainability plan for your blog’s success.
-Lead magnets ensure someone gets a quality product or service in exchange for giving up the holy grail of online marketing: their trusted email address.
+When you create a lead magnet, the goal is to attract other readers outside of your closest circle.
+They ensure someone gets a quality product or service in exchange for giving up the holy grail of online marketing: their trusted email address.

 Lead Magnets That Deliver

-In order to get that highly coveted click through with email address freely given, the lead magnet you offer (“incentive”) needs to deliver.
+In order to get that highly coveted click-through with an email address freely given, the lead magnet you offer (“incentive”) needs to deliver.
 Gone are the days of “get 5 free tips”–100 words later, the person unsubscribes, potentially never to return.

 - Checklists: 25 Conversations to Have With Your Cat’s Veterinarian or Checklist of Emergency Numbers for Pet Parents.

 - Cheat Sheets: Everyone loves a hack, so consider delivering a ‘cheat sheet’ to make life easier.
 For example, Discover Insider Tips to Nail Your Next Job Interview or How to Find a Work From Home Job You Love.